eissa99/Eissa.js-Handler-v13/README.md

     "COOLDOWN": 5000
 }
 ```
-Also you can change the Prefix in the samge "config.json" file. and The Cooldown you can change it too to whatever you want, ex: 5000 = 5 seconds.
+Also you can change the Prefix in the same "config.json" file. and The Cooldown you can change it too to whatever you want, ex: 5000 = 5 seconds.